+Interest expense decreased by \$0.1 million during fiscal 2008 to \$1.7 million as compared to \$1.8 million in fiscal 2007.
+The decrease in fiscal 2008 compared to the same period in 2007 was due to a decrease in the outstanding principal on our bank loans during the period.
 Interest expense increased by \$0.5 million during fiscal 2007 to \$1.8 million as compared to \$1.3 million in fiscal 2006.
-Interest expense increased by \$0.9 million during fiscal 2006 to \$1.3 million as compared to \$0.4 million in fiscal 2005.
-These increases were due to bank loan obligations that were used to finance, in part, the construction of our Dutch and Canadian production facilities and various print production equipment purchases we made during the period.
+The increase in fiscal 2007 was due to bank loan obligations that were used to finance, in part, the construction of our Dutch and Canadian production facilities and various print production equipment purchases we made during the period.

-Income tax provision
+Income tax provision In thousands

-In thousands

-Ye Year Ended June 30,
+Y Year Ended June 30,

-2007 2006 2 2005
+2008 2007 2006

-Income taxes:
+Income taxes: ·

-Income tax provision \$2,880 \$ 783 \$ 84
+Income tax provision \$ 4,261 \$ 2,880 \$ 783

-Effective tax rate 9.6% 3.9% 0.5%
+Effective tax rate 9.7% 9.6% 3.9%

-For the fiscal year ended June 30, 2007, our tax expense primarily consisted of tax provisions for our subsidiaries in the United States, the Netherlands, Spain and Canada.
-The taxable income for the United States, Dutch, Spanish and Canadian entities is a function of their level of costs incurred and charged to VistaPrint Limited under service agreements, which we also refer to as transfer pricing agreements.
+For the fiscal year ended June 30, 2008, our tax expense, which is calculated on a jurisdiction by jurisdiction basis, primarily consisted of tax provisions for our subsidiaries in the United States, the Netherlands, Spain, Canada and Switzerland.
+The taxable income for the United States, Dutch, Spanish Canadian and Swiss entities is a function of their level of costs incurred and charged to VistaPrint Limited under service agreements, which we also refer to as transfer pricing agreements.
 The resulting tax liability is incurred regardless of whether the consolidated group is profitable.

 In April 2006, the United States Internal Revenue Service completed its audit of our United States subsidiary, VistaPrint USA, Incorporated, for the fiscal year ending June 30, 2003.
 We had established tax reserves in excess of the ultimate settled amounts and as a result of the settlement we reversed \$0.2 million of excess income tax reserves during March 2006.
 In addition, in May 2006, we reversed excess income tax reserves of \$0.7 million related to the expiration of a tax audit statute of limitations relating to a prior fiscal year.
 These reversals were accounted for as discrete events and resulted in an income tax benefit of \$0.9 million.
 As a result of these reversals our effective tax rate for the fiscal year ended June 30, 2006 was 3.9%.
-As this effective tax rate included the impact of discrete tax reserve reversals, we expect that our effective tax rate will increase in the near future.